-Whole wheat roll out cookies are easy to make and have a deliciously nutty flavor.
+Whole Wheat Santa Sugar Cookies are easy to make and have a deliciously nutty flavor.
 Use the royal icing recipe provided to decorate a batch of cute Santa faces.

 Ho-ho-ho!
 Is there anything more Christmassy than a Santa Claus-shaped sugar cookie?
 I don’t think so!
 These cookies have a simple design which makes them easy to assemble and fun to decorate.

-To make the Santas, you’ll need a 3-inch teardrop-shaped cutter, or you can do as I did and bend a heart-shaped cutterinto a teardrop.
+To make the Santa faces, you’ll need a 3-inch teardrop-shaped cutter, or you can do as I did and bend a heart-shaped cutter into a teardrop.

 You’ll also need a 1-inch round cutter, or a use a similar sized bottle cap.
 The little circles of dough cut in half will fashion 3D mustaches on the Santa faces!

-After the cookies are baked and cooled, they are decorated with lemon royal icing.
+After the cookies are baked and cooled, decorate them with lemon royal icing.
 The tutorial above will give you an idea about how the decorating process should go.
+You’ll only need to tint half the icing with red food color, and the rest you can leave plain white.
 I used little black pearl sprinkles for Santa’s eyes, and a sheet of candy dots for the noses (just the pink and orange ones).
+The top of Santa’s hat is a small sugar pearl.

 Royal icing-decorated sugar cookies are usually pretty involved, but this design isn’t elaborate.
 It’s not as time-consuming as most, but you’ll still spend some time carefully applying all the little details.
 I think it’s time well spent, especially if you’re making memories with family!